Mary D. Waters

-Mary D. Waters (born August 27, 1955) is an American politician who served for three terms as a member of the Michigan House of Representatives.
+Mary D. Waters (born August 27, 1955) is an American politician serving as an at-large member of the Detroit City Council since 2022.
+A member of the Democratic Party, Waters previously served as a member of the Michigan House of Representatives from 2001 to 2007, serving as the chamber's first Black minority leader from 2003 to 2006.

 Early life and education

-Waters was born on August 27, 1955.
+Waters was born in Alabama on August 27, 1955.
+While in grade school, she picked cotton in Greenville, Alabama, but moved to Detroit as a teen, when her father found work with the auto industry.
 Waters attended the Detroit Business Institute.
 She earned a Bachelor of Arts from the University of Michigan, where she studied communications and behavioral sciences.

 Career

-On November 7, 2000, Waters was elected to the Michigan House of Representatives where she represented the 4th district from January 10, 2001 to 2006.
+On November 7, 2000, Waters was elected to the Michigan House of Representatives where she represented the 4th district from January 10, 2001, to 2006.
 Waters served as the Minority Floor Leader for the state House from 2003 to 2006, being the first African-American woman to serve as Democratic floor leader in the chamber.
 Waters left office in 2006 due to term limits.
-In 2021, Waters won an at-large seat on the Detroit City Council.